 US imports from Malta by category (2024)

 In 2024, more US exports to Malta were services — 54.9%.
-The largest export was financial services (services normally provided by banks and other financial institutions), which accounted for a value of $156 million.
-The top three exports were financial services, business services (like R&D, consulting, and tech services), and travel (money entering the US from foreign visitors on expenses like lodging, meals, transportation, and entertainment).
+The largest export was financial services, which accounted for a value of $156 million.
+The top three exports were financial services, business services, and travel.
 These categories accounted for $300 million of exports to Malta.

-The other 45.2% were goods, with capital goods being the largest goods category.
+The other 45.2% were goods, with capital goods (items used to produce other goods and services, like machinery and equipment) being the largest goods category.
 Capital goods accounted for $279 million.

 Capital goods made up 34.7% of US exports to Malta in 2024.